When it’s back to school time for college students, almost every freshman is looking forward to one day in particular…

-This first money saving tips is to make sure you know the rules BEFORE buying or packing anything.
+This first money saving tip is to make sure you know the rules BEFORE buying or packing anything.

 For example, most dorms do not allow candles.
 As a candle lover, this rule makes me frown BIG time.

-Find out what the dimensions of the room you’ll be staying in are, so you have an idea of how much space you’ll have.
+Find out the dimensions of the room you’ll be staying in, so you have an idea of how much space you’ll have.
 Know ahead of time if the dorm room has air conditioning and if the beds are stacked or separate.

-Bed, Bath & Beyond has a handy tool where you can search for your school to see what they provide, as well as what’s prohibited in the dorms.
+Bed, Bath & Beyond has a handy tool where you can search for your school to see what they provide and what’s prohibited in the dorms.

-Oh and one more thing!
-Coordinate with your roommate so you both don’t end up bringing something that you really only need one of – like a coffeemaker.
+Oh, and one more thing!
+Coordinate with your roommate, so you both don’t end up bringing something that you only need one of – like a coffeemaker.

 Work it out who will be responsible for bringing what.

 When in doubt – I suggest under-packing instead of over-packing.
 If you do end up needing something you didn’t bring, you can always buy it once you’re there.